eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 An implementation of a credential issuing service, according to [OpenId4VCI - v1.0](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html).

-The service provides generic support for `mso_mdoc` and `SD-JWT-VC` formats using PID, mDL, and European Health Insurance Card as an example and requires the use of a suitable OAuth 2.0 server.
+The service provides generic support for `mso_mdoc` and `SD-JWT-VC` formats using PID, mDL, European Health Insurance Card, and Learning Credential as an example and requires the use of a suitable OAuth 2.0 server.

 | Credential/Attestation         | Format    |
 |--------------------------------|-----------|